College basketball teams from coast to coast and border to border began practice on Friday -- all except for Williams and its NESCAC brethren.

 Maker and his assistant coaches have already welcomed the 2012-13 Ephs to the Purple Valley.
 Practice will start on the aforementioned Nov.
 1 and the Ephs will have three weeks to get ready to play Southern Vermont in the first round of the Williams Tip-Off Tournament on Friday, Nov.
 16.

 Don't for a minute think that the Ephs will use the late start as an excuse.
-After all, they have been to two of the last three NCAA Division III Final Fours.

 But Maker said the later start will give him and his staff a chance to adjust what they do by watching other coaches in the region at their practices.